mff-uk/sparqless/docs/editing_documentation.md

 when using the same `mkdocs.yaml` for both the website and the PDF documentation, and you may safely ignore this error.

+## Diagrams

+Diagrams are generated with [PlantUML](https://plantuml.com/), which is a tool for generating UML diagrams out of text descriptions.

+The source files for all diagrams contained in this documentation are in the `diagrams` folder.

 ## Deploying documentation

 If you want to deploy the documentation to GitHub Pages, run `mkdocs gh-deploy`,